List of The Office (American TV series) characters: Karen Filippelli

 Karen Filippelli (Rashida Jones) is introduced as a sales representative at the Stamford branch of Dunder Mifflin, before moving to the Scranton branch as part of a merger.
 During this time, she also dates Jim Halpert (John Krasinski), another salesman.
 In the third season finale, she and Jim both travel to New York to interview for a job at corporate.
 Neither of them get the job and she soon leaves Jim and Scranton.
 Later, she is seen as the regional manager of the Utica branch where she is eight months pregnant.
 She also marries a dermatologist named Dan (Dan Goor).
 Her character is based on Rachel from the original version of The Office.

 In an article titled "The Office's Best Characters, Ranked" published on MSN, Karen was ranked seventeenth.
 The article described her as "...Clever, ambitious employee whose only mistake was dating Jim and therefore stepping in front of the unstoppable Jim-and-Pam love locomotive."
-A second article entitled "The Office: 5 Female characters Who Got the Respect They Deserved (& 5 Who Didn't)" published on Screen Rant said "There was nothing wrong with Karen, and, in many ways, she was a good match for Jim."
+An article entitled "The Office: 5 Female characters Who Got the Respect They Deserved (& 5 Who Didn't)" published on Screen Rant said "There was nothing wrong with Karen, and, in many ways, she was a good match for Jim."